-Broccoli, Garbanzo, and Arugula Salad
+Broccoli Garbanzo and Arugula Salad

 There’s a lot of flavor in this quinoa with Broccoli, Garbanzo, and Arugula Salad.
 The broccoli is caramelized by being roasted – intensifying its flavor.
 Quinoa and peppery arugula are added to the body.